Spirit of Philanthropy Awards

 The Spirit of Philanthropy Award is given annually by the Division of University Advancement to a current, emeritus, or retired faculty or staff member.
 Recipients of the award demonstrate exceptional leadership and a sustained commitment to increasing public understanding of the mission and programs of the University while working collaboratively with a development team on fundraising activities.
 A modest honorarium accompanies the award.

-For information about how to nominate someone, please contact Katy DeJonge, engagement strategist.
+For information about how to nominate someone, please contact Ashley Ovesen.

 2022 – Linda L. Carlson